 Ways to Feel Grateful for Your New Life

 Feeling grateful for your new life is actually simpler than you think.
 You can actively practice gratitude by doing a few things.
 First, make a list of all of your non-scale victories.
 List all the things you can do now that you’ve lost weight.
-Include things like fitting in a bath, not having to ask for a seat belt extender, feeling beautiful for the first time in your life, buying clothes in a smaller size and anything else that you’ve been able to do since losing weight.
+Include things like fitting in a bath, not having to ask for a seat belt extender on an airplane, feeling beautiful for the first time in your life, buying clothes in a smaller size and anything else that you’ve been able to do since losing weight.

 Second, do some comparison photos.
 These photos always remind me how far I’ve come and make me so proud of my progress.
 You can easily do them with apps on your phone.
 Feel free to share with the Stop Weighting, Start Doing Facebook page, and we will celebrate your progress with you!